cosmos/interchain-security/CONTRIBUTING.md

 Then:

 1. If you have something to show, **start with a `Draft` PR**.
 It's good to have early validation of your work and we highly recommend this practice.
 A Draft PR also indicates to the community that the work is in progress.
-   Draft PRs also help the core team provide early feedback and ensure the work is in the right direction.
+   Draft PRs also help the stewarding team provide early feedback and ensure the work is in the right direction.
 2. When the code is complete, change your PR from `Draft` to `Ready for Review`.
 3. Go through the actions for each checkbox present in the PR template description.
 The PR actions are automatically provided for each new PR.
 4. Be sure to include a relevant changelog entry in the `Unreleased` section of `CHANGELOG.md` (see file for log format).
 The entry should be on top of all others changes in the section.